apache/skywalking-banyandb-java-client/README.md

 // build a StreamBulkWriteProcessor from client StreamBulkWriteProcessor streamBulkWriteProcessor = client.buildStreamWriteProcessor(maxBulkSize, flushInterval, concurrency);
 ```

+The `StreamBulkWriteProcessor` is thread-safe and thus can be used across threads.
+We highly recommend you to reuse it.

 The procedure of constructing `StreamWrite` entity must comply with the schema of the stream, e.g.
 the order of tags must exactly be the same with that defined in the schema.